God and Suffering

 – Helen Keller

 All social research suggests that human life on this world is constantly improving.
-No doubt, it still has a long way to go, but it is important to adopt the glass-half-full attitude and openly recognize that progress has been made (see The Spiritual Power of Thankfulness).
+No doubt, it still has a long way to go, but it is important to adopt a glass-half-full attitude and openly recognize that social progress has been made.

 Visualizing God as a good and loving Divine Parent helps us to comprehend, as much as we can, the positive and helpful spiritual attitude of Divinity, a vision that we can, in turn, share with others.
-The positive and unconditional love we offer our children is the same comforting and uplifting love God offers to each of us.
+The positive, unconditional love we offer our children is the same comforting, uplifting love God offers to each of us.

 – Jesus of Nazareth